What Is Terminal on Mac: How to Open and Use It, Commands to Know, and More

 When you open Terminal for the first time, you will see a window with a white background pop up on your screen and you can resize it however you want.
 At the top of this window, you should be able to see your Mac username, the dimensions of the window, and “bash” or “zsh”.

-“bash” stands for “Bourne again shell” which was the default shell macOS Mojave and earlier. “zsh” labeled as Z shell is the default shell for all user accounts from macOS Catalina.
+“bash” stands for “Bourne again shell” which is the default shell for macOS Mojave and earlier versions. “zsh” labeled as Z shell is the default shell for all user accounts from macOS Catalina.

 Argument: This is the resource or location where you tell your Mac to apply your preferred command to.